Featured Photo: Barbara Konecny, Head of Case Management at Pixsy, via Flickr (All rights reserved)

 All kinds of original expressions fixed in a tangible form, from literary and musical to audiovisual and pictorial works, are protected by copyright.

-Have you taken images of stage lighting at concerts, street art, jewellery, or even tattoos?
+Have you taken images of stage lighting at concerts, street art, jewelry, or even tattoos?
 If the expression is original, you can bet that these are copyrighted works.

 What permissions might be required to reproduce a copyrighted work?